dotnet-foundation/content/.github/ISSUE_TEMPLATE/content-amplification-request.md

 X/Twitter
 LinkedIn
 Facebook
-Newsletter - for Members/Sponsors/Projects only
+Newsletter - Published last day of the month for Members/Sponsors/Projects

 **Additional context**
 Add any other context or screenshots about the request here.